Mariusmarten/Complexity-Resources/README.md

 Complexity in neuroscience: https://www.nature.com/collections/ycjylwzvmz/neuroscience

 ### Applied complexity research
-Economies are self-organizing systems they are dealing with dynamic, changing systems, in which positive feedbacks are involved (stock market)
+Economies are self-organizing systems they are dealing with dynamic, changing systems, in which positive feedbacks are involved (stock market).
+Social systems in general are instable and very often 'situations' are different from each other, which makes the determination of regularities difficult.
 -Thermodynamics
 -Neural networks
 -Biological poulations (movment of human populations/ Bak-Sneppen model): story of life in the Universe is an example of surface complexity built upon foundations of simple rules.